 Waiheke-Marine-Project_hekerua-bay.jpg

-A collaborative Mana Whenua and Waiheke Island community partnership project.
+A collaborative Mana Whenua and Waiheke Island community project.

 We aim to protect and regenerate Waiheke Island’s marine environment through the use of action-based kaitiakitanga - guardianship.